Minimalist Bedroom Decor: Creating a Clutter-Free Sanctuary

 What is the most popular bed size for couples?

-The queen bed is the most common choice due to its balance of space and affordability.
+The Queen is the most common choice thanks to its balance of space, cost, and room fit.

 Can a king bed fit in a small room?